We can answer all of your personal injury FAQ

 Consult with an experienced attorney immediately.
 It is very important that a police report is created and that photographs of the vehicles and the scene are taken as soon as possible.
 All too often, insurance companies fail to advise their policyholders what benefits they’re entitled to receive after being injured in an automobile collision.
 You need to know what benefits are available and for how long.
 Michigan law provides that your own insurance company is responsible to cover many expenses that arise from the collision.
 If you have private medical insurance, your insurer is responsible to cover those medical expenses that fall outside such private coverage and may be responsible for more coverage, as well.
-Also, your insurer should be reimbursing you for mileage to necessary medical or physical therapy treatment and for “replacement service expenses” for providing help around the house.
+Also, your insurer should be reimbursing you for your mileage expenses which are incurred for travel to necessary medical or physical therapy treatment and for “replacement service expenses” for providing help around the house.
 More importantly, your own insurance company is responsible for paying 85 percent of your lost wages (tax free) for up to three years following the collision.
-Let our firm make sure that you get all that you paid for through your insurance premiums by helping you correctly make a timely claim.
+Let our firm make sure that you get all the benefits that you paid for through your own insurance premiums by helping you correctly make a timely claim.

 2. “Can I get damages for my pain and suffering from the person who caused my auto accident?”

 Again, to correctly answer this question you need the assistance of an experienced personal injury attorney.
-Michigan law provides that when you’re injured in a collision by another person’s negligence, as a driver, a passenger or even a pedestrian, you’re entitled to compensation for your physical pain and mental anguish, or “non-economic damages,” if you have suffered a “serious bodily injury.”
+Michigan law provides that when you’re injured in a collision by another person’s negligence, as a driver, a passenger or even a pedestrian, you may be entitled to receive compensation for your physical pain and mental anguish, or “non-economic damages,” if you have suffered a “serious bodily injury.”
 Unless a family member has died or you have suffered a permanent and serious disfigurement or “a serious impairment of body function,” Michigan law states that you cannot recover for emotional non-economic damages, including pain and suffering.
 Let our firm’s experience in this area of law allow you to concentrate on getting better, knowing that the complexities of your personal injury case are being investigated and evaluated properly.
 Our approach is to document how your injuries have truly affected your ability to lead your normal life.
-Don’t let an insurance adjuster tell you why you aren’t entitled to some measure of relief; let us help you collect the compensation you are entitled to receive.
+Don’t let an insurance adjuster tell you why you aren’t entitled to some measure of relief; let us help you collect the compensation you may be entitled to receive.

 3. “I’ve been injured in a fall, and I think that the owner of the property is responsible.
 Can you help?”